vpoten/thelibrary/README.md

 ## Abstract

-This service provides a REST API for basic library management.
+This service provides a REST API for basic library management and is intended to be used as an API.

+A [Swagger UI](#api-swagger-interface) is provided as documentation and working platform.

 ## Technological stack